The Best Router of 2018 for streaming on multiple devices, gaming and NAS setups

 Not all 802.11ac routers come with Beamforming, which is a brand name.
 You may see other manufactures with similar names like SmartBeam and the like.
 If you are upgrading to a 802.11ac router like we suggest, you’ll definitely want this feature.
 All of our recommendations below have Beamforming technology.

-Netgear R6400 is the best router for streaming, and our top choice for cord cutters looking for a new wireless router.
+Netgear R7000 is the best router for streaming, and the top choice for cord cutters looking for a new wireless router.
 There are a number of high quality wireless routers on the market.
 In fact, some of them can cover vast areas of your home so you’ll likely not need a WiFi range extender.
-The R6400 eliminates dead zones in large homes.
+The R7000 eliminates dead zones in large homes.

 You could spend hundreds of dollars on a high performance router.
-But that’s not necessary if you want to stream HD quality content and play video games simultaneously without interruption.
+But that’s not necessary if you want to stream in 4K HDR or HD quality content and play video games simultaneously without interruption.

-The user interface is excellent and makes setting custom features like QoS for prioritizing traffic on your network easy.
+The R7000 consistently provides excellent coverage for streaming with multiple devices at once throughout a large home.
+The user interface is easy to understand so setting custom features like QoS for prioritizing traffic on your network easy.
 You can manage both downstream and upstream traffic.

 Beamforming+ also provides a strong, reliable stream to each device in a large home.

 Netgear R7000 has five Ethernet ports, so you can plug in a number of devices without having to add on a desktop switch.
 There is 1 WAN and 4 LAN Gigabit Ethernet ports.